Deepwater well integrity: Equipment

 The commonly used detection devices are sound wave acquisition tools and electromagnetic detectors.
 To meet with the special environmental requirements of deepwater oil and gas wells, it is necessary to strengthen the high temperature and high pressure resistance, corrosion resistance, and airtightness of the acoustic testing instrument, so as to make the detection results more accurate.
 The electromagnetic detector is used to detect damage to the casing string in the wellbore.
 Due to the use of low magnetic material oil pipes in deepwater oil and gas wells, the response time of the electromagnetic detector will be shortened, optimizing the detection process.
 Generally, when used together with acoustic acquisition tools and electromagnetic detectors, the detection and analysis of deepwater wellbore integrity will be more comprehensive.

 Future work

-With the development of artificial intelligence technology, big data-driven methods such as machine learning and deep learning have provided new ideas and methods for solving engineering problems in deepwater oil and gas wells.
-Artificial intelligence technology is used to monitor wellbore pressure and temperature in real time, warn of abnormal values, classify risk levels, and comprehensively evaluate deepwater wellbore integrity.
+The development of artificial intelligence (AI) technology has led to the application of data driven methods, including machine learning and deep learning to engineering problems in deepwater oil and gas wells.
+AI based system is used to monitor wellbore pressure and temperature in real time, detect abnormal conditions, classify risk levels, and assess deepwater wellbore integrity.
 Then, corresponding risk control measures and well control measures are provided based on historical and near well data to reduce safety risks.
 Among them, timely and accurate identification of corresponding early accident risks is of great importance.
 Therefore, in the future, real-time monitoring of deepwater wellbore integrity, real-time warning of abnormal situations, and making accurate and timely processing methods based on artificial intelligence methods will become the development direction of petroleum engineering, offshore engineering, and computer technology.